damianoamatruda/masters-of-renaissance/deliverables/Communication protocol.md

 1. [Main actions](#main-actions), of which the player has to make only one during the turn
 2. [Secondary actions](#secondary-actions), which can be repeated within the player's turn
-3. [State messages](#state-messages), which update the local caches' state to match the server's
+3. [State messages](#state-messages), which update the local caches' state to game the server's